-- 18. The leadership of all régimes remained generally stable, although there were some changes.
-In Rumania a new body, the Council of State, was formed, of which Gheorghiu-Dej became Chairman, thus combining the offices of Party First Secretary and Head of State (as is the case with Novotny and Ulbricht).
-In Hungary Kadar now again combines the posts of Party First Secretary and Prime Minister (as does Khrushchev).
+18. The leadership of all régimes remained generally stable, although there were some changes.
+In Rumania a new body, the Council of State, was formed, of which Ghoorghiu-Dej became Chairman, thus combining the offices of Party First Secretary and Head of State (as is the case with Novotny and Ulbricht).
+In Hungary Kádár now again combines the posts of Party First Secretary and Prine Minister (as does Khrushchev).
 The other changes in Hungary seem to have been prompted by the desire to increase economic efficiency and internal security.
-In Czechoslovakia the changes seem to have been related to agricultural difficulties and the problems arising from last year's administrative re-organization. - 19.
-Several régimes continued their efforts to undermine the strength and influence of the Church.
+In Czechoslovakia the changes seem to have been related to agricultural difficulties and the problems arising from last year's administrative re-organization.

+19. Several régimes continued their efforts to undermine the strength and influence of the Church.
 Hungary and Poland took further steps to minimise the influence of the Catholic clergy on the young.
 East Germany utilised the closing of the Berlin sector border to weaken the all-German Evangelical and Catholic Church bodies in the Soviet Zone and to isolate the East German churches.

-Internal Situation (Economic)
+Internal Situation(Economic)

-- 20. East European economic performance followed the pattern characteristic of recent years, with generally satisfactory industrial output, marred by failure to meet agricultural targets. - 21.
-Agricultural production is expected to be approximately the same as last year.
-The best grain crops are likely in Poland, and the poorest in East Germany, where there has been heavy rain and peasant discontent. - 22.
-Agriculture is still the weak sector in East Europe and food shortages, particularly of meat, have occurred and necessitated spot-rationing in Czechoslovakia, Rumania and Hungary.
+20. East European economic performance followed the pattern characteristic of recent years, with generally satisfactory industrial output, marred by failure to meet agricultural targets.
+21. Agricultural production is expected to be approximately the same as last year.
+The best grain crops are likely in Poland, and the poorest in the Soviet Zone, where there has been heavy rain and peasant discontent.

+22. Agriculture is still the weak sector in East Europe and food shortages, particularly of meat, have occurred and necessitated spot-rationing in Czechoslovakia, Rumania and Hungary.
 Shortages were most acute in East Germany where they provoked open grumbling.
 While these shortages cannot be ascribed to any single cause, cattle slaughtering during earlier collectivisation seems to have played an important part.
 The supply difficulties in some countries may have been aggravated by Communist China, which has reportedly cancelled orders and failed to honour its export commitments to the area.

-- 23. Agricultural collectivisation, which varies from one country to another, is still encountering resistance from the population, particularly in Poland, Eastern Germany and Hungary.
-In Poland, where collectivisation still lags far behind the other satellites, an important step was taken with the decision to add about 10% (300,000 hectares) of the total arable area to the "Socialist" sector as having been badly farmed.
-In addition to Bulgaria; Rumania and Czechoslovakia bave also achieved almost total collectivisation. - 24.
-In industry the January-June rate of growth ranged from a claimed 17% in Rumania to an estimated 5% in East Germany, where there has been serious economic dislocation.
+23. Agricultural collectivisation, which varies from one country to another, is still encountering resistance from the population, particularly in Poland, Eastern Germany and Hungary.
+In Poland, collectivisation still lags far behind the other satellites.
+In addition to Bulgaria, Rumania and Czechoslovakia have also achieved almost total collectivisation.

+24. In industry the January-June rate of growth ranged from a claimed 17% in Rumania to an estimated 5% in the Soviet Zone, where there has been serious economic dislocation.
 The general picture is one of industrial progress but there are weak points in the Czechoslovak chemical industry, Hungarian metallurgy and engineering and Bulgarian engineering and building.